 – Qantas spokesperson

-Since launching this initiative in May 2019, Qantas Frequent Flyer has run numerous Points Planes across a wide range of destinations, including Tokyo and Los Angeles.
+That might have been the case before, but now, you can also still buy cash fares on most Points Planes.
+Since launching this initiative in May 2019, Qantas Frequent Flyer has run numerous Points Planes across many destinations, including Tokyo and Los Angeles.

 Tickets are sold on a first-come, first-served basis, with no preference given to those with elite status.
-Note these bonus reward seats are not available for booking through partner programs such as Cathay Pacific Asia Miles or Alaska Airlines Mileage Plan.
+Note these bonus reward seats are not usually available for booking through partner programs such as Cathay Pacific Asia Miles or Alaska Airlines Mileage Plan.

 Why has Qantas launched the Points Plane initiative?